 Ravi joined Watsi on March 12th, 2013.
-Eight years ago, Ravi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ravi's most recent donation traveled 8,500 miles to support Rayvan, a 1-month-old baby boy from Kenya, to fund life-changing spina bifida surgery.
+Nine years ago, Ravi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ravi's most recent donation traveled 8,600 miles to support Su, a 10-year-old girl from Thailand, to fund hip replacement surgery to allow her to walk without pain.

 Ravi has funded healthcare for 113 patients in 13 countries.